kiro6/kiro6/README.md

 Hello there, I'm Kyrillos Maged Fakhry.
 SWE and Cybersecurity Enthusiast

 ## Education
-B.C in Computers and Data Science Alexandria University
+B.Sc in Computers and Data Science Alexandria University

 ## Skills
 **programming languages and framworks:**